-A trip to your local farmers market promises to bring a colorful array of delicious, nutritious, inexpensive, and locally grown fruits and vegetables straight from the farm to your kitchen table, with little wasted time in between.
-Here are 10 tips to make the most of what is—or, hopefully, will become—a weekly summertime outing.
+Here are 10 tips to make the most of a trip to your local farmers market for delicious, nutritious, inexpensive, and locally grown fruits and vegetables straight from the farm to your kitchen table.

-- Walk or bike, if you can.
-Keep up the spirit of optimizing your health by taking active routes to your local market, if possible.
-If you walk, consider taking a wagon or stroller to help transport your goods home.
-If you bike, make sure it includes a basket.
-If you must drive, make an extra effort to increase steps in your day by trekking through the entire market.
+5. Walk or bike.
+Take active routes to your local market, if possible.
+Consider bringing a wagon, stroller or bike basket to help transport your goods home.
+If you must drive, increase your total daily steps by trekking through the entire market.

-- Go around closing time for the best deals.
-Don’t feel like you have to be the first one there.
-In fact, a little known secret is that many farmers will reduce prices (or be more open to bartering) near closing time.
-After all, most don’t want to lug home the unsold food.
+A little known secret is that many farmers will reduce prices (or be more open to bartering) near closing time since most don’t want to lug home the unsold food.